Global Server Settings

 By default, all settings except for the last are enabled.
 One default that is important is that users will authenticate by their email address.
 Liferay defaults to this for several reasons:

 An email address is, by definition, unique to the user who owns it.

 People can generally remember their email addresses.
 If you have a user who hasn't logged into the portal for a while, it is possible that he or she will forget his or her screen name, especially if the user was not allowed to use his or her screen name of choice (because somebody else already used it).

-If a user changes his or her email address, if it is not used to authenticate, it is more likely that the user will forget to update his or her email address in his or her profile.
+If a user changes his or her email address, it is more likely that the user will forget to update his or her email address in his or her profile, if that email address is not used to authenticate.
 If the user's email address is not updated, all notifications sent by the portal will fail to reach the user.
 So it is important to keep the email address at the forefront of a user's mind when he or she logs in to help the user keep it up to date.

 For these reasons, Liferay defaults to using the email address as a user name.

 Connecting Liferay to an LDAP directory a straightforward process through the Control Panel.
 There are still, however, two places in which you can configure the LDAP settings: the portal-ext.properties file (which will be covered in the next chapter) and the Control Panel, where the settings will get stored in the database.
 Note that if you use both, the settings in the database will override the settings in portal-ext.properties.
 For this reason, we recommend for most users that you use the Control Panel to configure the LDAP settings—it's easier and does not require a restart of Liferay.
 The only compelling reason to use the portal-ext.properties file is if you have many Liferay nodes which will be configured to run against the same LDAP directory.
 In that case, for your initial deployment, it may be easier to copy the portal-ext.properties file to all of the nodes so that the first time they start up, the settings are correct.
 Regardless of which method you use, the settings are the same.